gumfactor/TCL-Chrome/README.md

 - [ ] Add popup notification when extension is active on website
 - [ ] Research Honey extension design patterns and best practices
 - [ ] Research privacy guidelines and end-user concerns
+- [ ] Create a way to recommend, redirect and guide users to more "Canadian" products (eg. if they search up tvs, refer them to Canadian TVs, (maybe a small banner that pops up that users can click on and see recommended Canadian products)

 *Work in progress - documentation and features being actively developed.*